The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 described above for the RunScript directive.

-See the Run After Failed Job if you want to run a script after the job has terminated with any non-normal status.
+See the Run After Failed Job if you want to run

-The specified is run as an external program
+Description: The specified is run as an external program after the current job terminates with any error status.

-required.
-The command string must be a valid program name or name of a shell script.
+Comment: The command string must be a valid program name or name of a shell script.

 If the exit code of the program run is non-zero, Bacula will print a warning